 The Bluebonnet CAC, located in Hondo, Texas, provides much needed services to abuse victims and

 their non-offending family members in the Medina, Uvalde, and Real County area.
 The BCAC also

 provides courtesy services to other counties including Frio, LaSalle, Dimmit, Zavala, and Val Verde

-Law enforcement agencies from the three primary counties as well as the 38th Judicial District Attorney
+Law enforcement agencies from the three primary counties as well as the Medina County Criminal District Attorneys office, the 38th Judicial District Attorney

 and Child Protective Services have agreed to support and utilize the Bluebonnet CAC for child abuse